OED developer test data

 What follows assumes you have a properly installed and working OED but have not yet loaded in the reading data described here.
 If they have already been loaded then the loading step for that meter will be skipped.
 At a minimum you should be able to see the main OED page in a web browser (normally URL of localhost:3000).
 Normally the database is automatically created and works fine.
 If you get errors about the database then you need to address them before you can do this or get the test data in (if you get errors during this process).

-The simple and mathematical test data is created in OED by doing the following (they are described next):
+The simple and mathematical test data is created in OED by doing the following (they are described later):

-1. Make sure you have OED running so it is available to respond to the CSV requests to load the meter data.
+1. Make sure you have OED running so it is available to do the necessary work.

 2. Open a terminal in the web/vsc Docker container by right clicking on the web container in the Docker extension of VSC and attaching a shell.
 (Described in the getting started directions)